-In August 2021, the Company adopted the 2021 Long-Term Performance Incentive Plan ("2021 LTPIP"), which was approved by the Company's stockholders on October 13, 2021.
-The 2021 LTPIP was designed to be a long-term, pay-for-performance, incentive plan that would further align the interests of management and other eligible employees with the creation of substantial long-term value for the Company's stockholders.
-Eligible employees at or above grade level 10 were provided a one-time opportunity to "opt-in" or "buy-in" to the 2021 LTPIP, via a one-time election, and, if they so elected, agreed to forgo up to 75% of their annual equity incentive awards for the next seven years, and instead received a one-time grant of performance-based stock options that could potentially provide three times more value than the forgone annual equity incentive compensation.
+The 2021 Long-Term Performance Incentive Plan ("2021 LTPIP") was designed to be a long-term, pay-for-performance, incentive plan that would further align the interests of management and other eligible employees with the creation of substantial long-term value for the Company's stockholders.
+During 2021, eligible employees were provided a one-time opportunity to "opt-in" and forgo a portion of their annual equity incentive awards in exchange for a one-time grant of performance-based stock options from the 2021 LTPIP and 2018 Plan, collectively referred to as the "LTPIP Program".
+There were no options granted under the LTPIP Program for the year ended December 31, 2022.